 ← Back to Blog

-By Misaki
+By Minseon

 We knew the interior restoration was the priority, but eventually we had to deal with the outside too.
-What followed was one of the most frustrating — and ultimately educational — parts of our entire akiya restoration journey.
+What followed was one of the most frustrating — and ultimately educational — parts of our entire restoration journey.

 The Problem